NVIDIA/NeMo-Curator/ray-curator/api-design.md

 All stages are designed to be map-style on tasks, meaning they take task as input and produce task as output.
 This allows for easy parallelization and scaling.
 - We do not enforce 1-1 mapping between input and output tasks, but rather allow for multiple output tasks from a single input task and multiple input tasks from a single output task.
 More specifically, a stage applies a transformation from `X` to `Y`, where both `X` and `Y` can be `Task | list[Task] | None`.

+### Fault Tolerance Requirements
+**All stages MUST be fault-tolerant and retry-safe.** This is a critical requirement because:

+- **Task Preemption:** Xenna can preempt/kill running tasks before completion and potentially reschedule them later, especially during autoscaling events
+- **Partial Operations:** Tasks may be interrupted mid-execution, leaving partial state (e.g., incomplete file downloads)

 ## Core Components